Sargent Kahanamoku: Personal life

-Sargent married for a third time to Mary Ray, who described him as a people lover and an infinite source of stories of Hawaii.
+Sargent married for a third time to Mary Ray Kemp, a school teacher and principal originally from Cincinnati, Ohio.
+She described him as a people lover and an infinite source of stories of Hawaii.
 When Sargent died in 1993, his memorial service was held at the Outrigger Canoe Club.
+She died in 2014 and her memorial service was held at the Outrigger Canoe Club as well.